Panshan Liaoning, China Travel Guide

 Ideal weather, stunning natural scenery, optimal for photography.
 The Red Beach displays peak color.

-Higher accommodation prices, larger crowds at attractions (especially during National Day Golden Week).
+Higher accommodation prices, larger crowds at attractions (especially during National Day The Golden week holidays).

 Alternative timings for a different experience.